sumukhbarve/monoduck/src/utilduck/README.md

 ### Exported Utils

 - Most of the utils below should be familiar to most JS/TS users.
+- A few utils are monoduck specific, and their usage is documented below.
 - Also, you can always use IDE hints to view input & output shapes of any util.
-- The only odd man out is `_.BREAK`.
-An example of it's usage is included below.

 ```ts
 export const _ = {